MR Spectroscopy with LCModel#

 real, imag = load_raw_data("./lcmodel_outputs/raw/RAW")

-# Create the x-axis using the number of points
+# Create the x-axis based on the number of FID points

 data_points = np.arange(len(real))